Fedrix42/onaccessvt/README.md

   * notify-send (Usually pre-installed with OS, is a tool used to send notifications to the user)
 ### Dependencies (Installed by setup.sh)
   * vt-py -> Is the official VirusTotal API library for Python3
+  * ps-util -> Library for system processes for Python3
   * python3-tk -> Is a GUI library for Python3

 ## [Requirements check](check_requirements.md)